lawrenceevalyn/THE-DISS/README.md

 # Reference:

-*Useful regex*: \$c1789|\$c179[0123456789]  --  matches all my years in MARC non-MARC version: 1789|179[0123456789]
+*Useful regex*: \$c1789|\$c179[0123456789]  --  matches all my years in MARC

+non-MARC version: 1789|179[0123456789]

 # Research Log

+## November 10

+Reading has been assuaging my anxieties-- I can see now who I might want to quote and when, which gives actual context for what I should focus the data comparisons on.

+Also, I should probably go through and make the issue-tracker more accurate to my open questions.

 ## October 23, 2018